-Reliability of inspections can be enhanced through emphasis on operator training and procedures.
+Reliability of inspections can be enhanced through emphasis on operator training, equipment calibrations, and inspection procedures.
 Operator proficiency would be increased through familiarity of the test method, the inspection area and the specifications pertaining to the evaluation, The use of radiographic equipment and materials that provide the desired sensitivity of inspection should be emphasized and kept uniform from inspection to inspection.
 If the inspection process is changed the operator should be familiarized with the changes prior to performing further inspections.